athemm/sc2csv/README.md

 ## To use,
 1 - Clone / download this repository <br>
 2 - Put your desired \_tex.sc files in the same directory as main.py<br>
-3 - And finally run main.py with python.<br>
+3 - And finally run main.py with python.<br>r
-4 - Your files will appear in the lib folder

 ## Required modules
 - numpy